Videos & Frequently Asked Questions

 Exterior: You can simply give it a good wash and wait a couple of weeks.
 Typical protectants are designed to fail quickly.

 Many have asked about 'stripping' previous protectant with use of petroleum distillates.
 This is not a good idea and could worsen the surface prep and damage plastics.
 With tires the volatile chemicals will pull the embedded synthetic wax to the surface.
 These waxes will act as a barrier and prevent RENEW PROTECT from forming a covalent bond into the substrate.

 Q: Why is applying typical 'protectants' a bad idea?

 A: Well, how to keep this brief . . . so-called 'protectants' including the newer cheap 'ceramics' are mainly water, glycol (antifreeze), silicone and/or polysiloxane.
 To make this combo work requires emulsification.
 Silica has UV reflective values and is harmless.
 It's the emulsifier(s) and the glycol that are the bad bits!

-Glycol is used to maintain hydration and keep the surface looking wet.
+Glycol is used to maintain hydration and keep the surface looking 'wet and shiny'.
 That old tire or faded trim looks great when it rains . . . right?
 That's what most protectants do, they temporarily hydrate the substrate.
 Glycol is also neurotoxin, so it's a bad idea to use on interiors.
 These emulsifiers will eventually break down any surface.